© 2020 All rights reserved The Holler, LLC

 Email marketing is efficient, cost-effective, and very targeted.
 Unlike other formats, the people brands are reaching out to are already interested in their products and services.
 It is important to build a mailing list as it allows for a more direct way to connect with consumers.
 Email automation tools provide marketers with tracking data to help improve their campaigns.

 Video marketing is most popular among the younger audience.
 Study shows that over 50% of consumers prefer to see videos from brands over another type of content.
-Videos don’t only improve brand awareness, it also allows brands to educate, connect, and interact with prospects and customers.
+Videos don’t only improve brand awareness; it also allows brands to educate, connect, and interact with prospects and customers.
 Some of the typical video marketing strategies include product demos, event videos, vlogs, webinars, personalized videos, testimonials, and more.
-Recently, salespeople use video marketing and integrate it into email marketing to bring in more people to their websites.
+Recently, salespeople use video marketing and integrate it into email marketing to bring more people to their websites.

 This format aims to reach audiences using their phones and other mobile devices.
-A total of 3.5 billion people use mobile devices and 62% of smartphone users make purchases using their device.
+A total of 3.5 billion people use mobile devices, and 62% of smartphone users make purchases using their device.
 Mobile marketing enables marketers to reach people wherever they are at a given time.
 To create a seamless user-experience using mobile marketing, brands need to adjust ad campaigns and adapt them to mobile-friendly formats.
 Google recently reported a Mobile-first algorithm and will start ranking websites via mobile versions.
 Keeping a mobile-friendly website will prove to be helpful for a brand’s mobile marketing strategies.

 Current Digital Advertising trends

 Consumers make purchasing decisions much faster and easier due to a plethora of available platforms and devices.
-There’s no need to go to a physical store to buy an item, a swipe is all it takes.
+There’s no need to go to a physical store to buy an item.
+A swipe is all it takes.
 Omnichannel plays a huge role in giving consumers a seamless purchasing experience as they transfer from one channel to another.
-62% of companies plan on using this marketing strategy and 70% admit that this method is important to their overall marketing strategy.
+62% of companies plan on using this marketing strategy, and 70% admit that this method is important to their overall marketing strategy.
 Marketers using omnichannel campaigns today have more engagements compared to those using single-channel campaigns.

-Programmatic advertising was responsible for more than 80% of digital display marketing in the US in 2018 and it’s expected to climb to 86.2% by the end of 2020.
+Programmatic advertising was responsible for more than 80% of digital display marketing in the US in 2018, and it’s expected to climb to 86.2% by the end of 2020.
 This trend aims to change human negotiation with AI optimization and improve efficiency and transparency from advertisers and publishers.
-Software for programmatic automation isn’t limited to targeting keywords and geodata, it also targets signals to create more personalized ads.
+Software for programmatic automation isn’t limited to targeting keywords and geodata.
+It also targets signals to create more personalized ads.
 These data include lifestyle, behavioral habits, and other relevant information.

 Pubmatic’s Global Digital Ad Trends report that 72% of advertisers plan to increase digital video ad spend between 2019 and 2020.
 This isn’t uncommon as video content has higher engagement and more click-throughs compared to ad banners.
-Texts and images can’t evoke the same emotions in a way that movement and sounds can.
-Videos, coupled with powerful call-to-actions, capture and keep the customers interested and hungry for more.
+Texts and images can’t evoke the same emotions in a way that movement and sounds can—videos, coupled with powerful call-to-actions, capture and keep the customers interested and hungry for more.